-While some might want to turn this group into a political organization, it is probably is inappropriate.
-I am not talking about a group hoping that the South will rise again.
+While some might want to turn this group into a political organization, that probably is inappropriate.
+This is not a group hoping that the South will rise again.

 The group that I honor today happens to be those Southerners who through pure stubbornness manage to mow their lawns in the heat and humidity of the South.